-- 1. Three decisions you made at the time of purchase determined the performance of your canopy.
+Three decisions you made at the time of purchase determine the performance of your canopy.
 (1) The size was the most important.
-Smaller canopies are faster, but have noticeably lower glide ratio.
-(2) The Microline option improves the performance over the standard Dacron line.
-(3) Large grommets will allow you to pull the slider down below the links, allowing the canopy to spread out more. - 2.
+Smaller canopies are faster but have a noticeably lower glide ratio.
+(2) Microline improves the performance over standard Dacron line.
+(3) Large grommets allow you to pull the slider down below the links, allowing the canopy to spread out more.

 The performance of your canopy is greatly affected by how it is set up.
-The most effective thing that you can change is the pilot chute drag reduction.
-There are several systems available for collapsing the pilot chute.
-The cheapest and most reliable method is to remove the main bridle bag stop and have a large grommet installed in the main deployment bag.
-However this method causes components to wear faster.
-Another method used is a pilot chute with a bungee center line.
-This method usually works, however if the pilot chute fabric increases in porosity the pilot chute may fail to open at deployment time.
+The most effective thing that you can change here is to reduce the pilot chute drag.
+There are several systems available for collapsing the pilot chute, each with distinct advantages and disadvantages.
+You should thoroughly investigate the options available and choose the one that is best for you.